 Our ten year challenge

-Future Cities blog #8 Our ten year challenge
+Future Cities Insight #8 Our ten year challenge

 By now, you probably know that we don't care much about making history.
 We care about making future.
 That's why our #tenyearchallenge isn't about looking back - it's about looking forward.